User activity monitoring: Video-like playback

-UAM uses screen-recording technology that captures individual user actions.
+UAM uses screen recording technology that captures individual user actions.
 Each video-like playback is saved and accompanied by a user activity log.
 Playbacks differ from traditional video playback to screen scraping, which is the compiling of sequential screen shots into a video-like replay.
 The user activity logs combined with the video-like playback provides a searchable summary of all user actions.
 This enables companies to not only read, but also view exactly what a particular user did on company systems.

 Privacy

 Whether user activity monitoring would jeopardize one's privacy depends on how privacy is defined under different theories.
-While in "control theory," privacy is defined as the levels of control that an individual has over his or her personal information, the "unrestricted access theory" defines privacy as the accessibility of one's personal data to others.
+While in "control theory", privacy is defined as the levels of control that an individual has over his or her personal information, the "unrestricted access theory" defines privacy as the accessibility of one's personal data to others.
 Using the control theory, some argues that the monitoring system decreased people's control over information, and therefore, regardless of what whether the system is actually put into use, will lead to a loss of privacy.

 Audit and compliance

 Many regulations require a certain level of UAM while others only require logs of activity for audit purposes.
-UAM meets a variety of regulatory compliance requirements (HIPAA, ISO 27001, SOX, PCI etc....).
+UAM meets a variety of regulatory compliance requirements (HIPAA, ISO 27001, SOX, PCI, and others).
 UAM is typically implemented for the purpose of audits and compliance, to serve as a way for companies to make their audits easier and more efficient.
 An audit information request for information on user activity can be met with UAM.
 Unlike normal log or SIEM tools, UAM can help speed up an audit process by building the controls necessary to navigate an increasingly complex regulatory environment.
 The ability to replay user actions provides support for determining the impact on regulated information during security incident response.